raganwald/presentations/optimism.md

 ^ Second, it is because there are some examples of smart people who give bad feedback in the world.
 This is not surprising: They are generally amazing people, but have one specific thing they do that is not amazing.

+^ Remember the paradoxes?
+Well, an unconsciously optimistic person thinks that their success is personal, general, and permanent.
+That's how they think programming works.

+^ So when they give feedback, they do it in terms of the model they understand: They tell us about what they think are personal, general, and permanent characteristics.
+And they happen to be wrong about that.

-^ But we can change this.
-For one thing, when we receive some feedback, we can translate it from pessimistic to optimistic.
+^ But we can change this dynamic.

+^ For one thing, when we receive some feedback, we can translate it from pessimistic to optimistic.
 And we can train the person giving us the feedback by reiterating it back to them in optimistic terms.

 ^ That's good for us, and for them.

-^ And second, we can give better feedback.
+^ And second, we can give better feedback to others.

 ---